juice500ml/juice500ml.github.io/_posts/2019-02-16-The-Essence-of-Object-Orientation.markdown

 		- Ability to send the same message (obligation to take the same responsibility) to different types of objects, hence different methods are chosen.
 (1:N relationship between messages and methods)
 		- Substitutability between objects who have the same responsibilities.
 (Encapsulation of the type of callee from the perspective of the caller)
 		- Achieved by autonomy of each object; not with enough autonomy, behavior depends not only on message, but also on outside of the object, hence jeopardizing polymorphism.
-		- Achieved by transforming strong coupling between types of objects into weak coupling with messages.
+		- Achieved by transforming strong coupling between types of objects into loose coupling with messages.
-- Weak coupling of callee and caller based on messages makes the design ...
+- Loose coupling of callee and caller based on messages makes the design ...
 	- Flexible == Callee can change implementations without propagating changes to the caller, because caller doesn’t care about callee until it understands the message.
 	- Extensible == How objects collaborate (implementation of the caller on that specific collaborative situation) are easily extensible.
 	- Reusable == Collaborations are easily reused among different contexts by switching callees.